magomezh/gcp_challenge_highest_profit/README.md

 * Printed the top 20 rows with the highest profit values, using 'head()' function. -- **4th Output.**

 Part 3:
-* Produced solution produces three printed output answers and a JSON file.
+* Produced solution -- three printed output answers and a JSON file.